 For new code an external scientific (and implementation) documentation as well as an extension to the User Guide has to be provided.
 For modified code, the existing external documentation has to be updated.

-• Process documentation:
+If new scientifically oriented components are added to the COSMO-Model, external scientific documentation can be provided by a COSMO Technical Report or by a COSMO-Newsletter article.

-The programmer has to produce a (short) documentation of the changes to the existing software version that can be included to the version history and the changes log-file.

-• All documentation has to be written in such a way that it can be taken over to the existing official documentation without substantial modifications or technical adjustments.
+- Process documentation: The programmer has to produce a (short) documentation of the changes to the existing software version that can be included to the version history and the changes log-file. - All documentation has to be written in such a way that it can be taken over to the existing official documentation without substantial modifications or technical adjustments.
 It is planned to distribute the LaTex source files of the documentation together with the Source Code Repository.